ministryofjustice/setup-kd/README.md

 # setup-kd

-This actions sets up your GitHub Actions environment by installing [UKHomeOffice/kd](https://github.com/UKHomeOffice/kd) into it's `$PATH`
+This actions sets up your GitHub Actions environment by installing [UKHomeOffice/kd](https://github.com/UKHomeOffice/kd) into a `bin` folder in the current workspace

 # Usage